dce4/dce4.me/_posts/how-did-i-create-this-website/2020-06-03-how-did-i-create-this-website.md

 ### Some tips and alerts
 - Our webhook handler is vulnerable to some attacks at this point, we kept it that way intentionally to make it simple.
 Please do use your secret key given in webhook creation process before triggering the script and create a new low privileged user to handle all of this website deployment processes.
+- Please feel free to get in touch if you have any trouble with a step, I would be more than happy to help.

 ### Sources
 - [Giraffe Academy videos](https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB)